[This article was revised in October, 2021 by Chase Fly.]

-However, it is an early season boot (mid-season at the latest).
-If late season mountain hunting is on your agenda, you will need to purchase an insulated boot.
+However, it is a non-insulated early season boot.
+There is also a mid-season version with 400 grams of insulation.
+But if late season mountain hunting is on your agenda, you will need to purchase an insulated boot.

 With almost 1,000 Amazon reviews, the Muck Boot Arctic Sport is easily the best waterproof boot.